franchottse/refile/README.md

 ## Motivation

 The reason for creating this Python app is for my friends, they work at a company which involves lots of text files, and they hope they could have something app to compare and output the differences.
-For example, the words "Hello World" and "Hi World" will output as "Hi Hello World" and highlight "Hi" and "Hello" to tell the difference.
+For example, the words **"Hello World"** and **"Hi World"** will output as "**H<del style="background-color: #FFAAAA">ello</del><ins style="background-color: #AAFFAA">i</ins> World**" and highlight the difference.

 <!-- FEATURE -->